databricks/koalas/docs/source/user_guide/options.rst

-                                               that method throws an exception. compute.default_index_type      'sequence'     This sets the default index type: sequence, distributed and distributed-sequence. plotting.max_rows               1000           'plotting.max_rows' sets the visual limit on top-n- based plots such as `plot.bar` and `plot.pie`.
+                                               that method throws an exception. compute.default_index_type      'sequence'     This sets the default index type: sequence, distributed and distributed-sequence. compute.ordered_head            False          'compute.ordered_head' sets whether or not to operate head with natural ordering.
+Koalas does not guarantee the row ordering so `head` could return some rows from distributed partitions.
+If
+                                               'compute.ordered_head' is set to True, Koalas
+                                               performs natural ordering beforehand, but it will cause a performance overhead. plotting.max_rows               1000           'plotting.max_rows' sets the visual limit on top-n- based plots such as `plot.bar` and `plot.pie`.
 If it is set to 1000, the first 1000 data points will be